 Text Alerts for Unemployment Claims

-To better serve our customers, the EDD is piloting a SMS text notification option for individuals to receive updates about their Unemployment Insurance (UI) claim.
-We are beginning with a small group of customers and working to expand our text program.
+To better serve our customers, the EDD offers an SMS text notification option for people to receive updates about their unemployment insurance claim.

 With this service, you’ll receive a text alert when:

 - Your claim is processed in our systems.

 - Your first benefit payment is issued on your claim.